aureuserp/dev-docs/src/master/architecture/frontend.md

 # Introduction

-Aureus ERP's frontend is built on modern web technologies to provide an intuitive, responsive, and highly customizable user experience.
+AureusERP's frontend is built on modern web technologies to provide an intuitive, responsive, and highly customizable user experience.
 Leveraging **FilamentPHP**, **Livewire**, **Alpine.js**, and **Tailwind CSS**, the system ensures seamless UI interactions and efficient data handling.

 ## FilamentPHP

-Aureus ERP uses **FilamentPHP** as the core admin panel framework, which provides a powerful and flexible resource management system.
+AureusERP uses **FilamentPHP** as the core admin panel framework, which provides a powerful and flexible resource management system.

 - **Resources**: FilamentPHP simplifies CRUD operations using resources that define how models are listed, created, edited, and managed in the UI.
 - **Pages**: Custom pages extend beyond standard CRUD resources, allowing complex business logic and interactive interfaces.